If you are having problems getting your scans to start or complete then here are instructions for some basic debugging steps.

 Exclude files from scan that match these wildcard patterns

-Additionally, we recommend saving backups somewhere other than in your site’s own folders.
+Additionally, we recommend saving backups somewhere other than in your site’s own directories.
 In addition to saving time in scans, if the host had a major problem with the server and the whole site was lost, it is best to have your backups stored somewhere else.

 Scan files outside your WordPress installation

 If you have “Scan files outside your WordPress installation” enabled, you can disable it to scan fewer files.
-If you have additional non-WordPress applications installed, or additional sites in subdirectories of the main site (such as on some shared hosting plans), they will not be scanned if this option is disabled.
+If you have additional non-WordPress applications installed or additional sites in subdirectories of the main site (such as on some shared hosting plans), they will not be scanned if this option is disabled.
 If the additional sites also run Wordfence, their scans will still run normally.